 Suppressing emotions has a devastating effect on mental and physical health.
-Research published in the International Journal of Psychotherapy Practice and Research shows that patients with difficulties in managing their emotions subject their health and wellbeing to gross negligence, and as a result, are more likely to display a history of substance abuse, disordered eating, lack of exercise, abnormal sleep patterns, poor compliance with medical interventions and behaviors that are injurious to oneself.
+Research published in the International Journal of Psychotherapy Practice and Research shows that patients with difficulties in managing their emotions subject their health and well-being to gross negligence, and as a result, are more likely to display a history of substance abuse, disordered eating, lack of exercise, abnormal sleep patterns, poor compliance with medical interventions and behaviors that are injurious to oneself.

 According to Bridgett Miller, facilitator at the Neufeld Institute, a leading voice in child development, and the author of What Young Children Need You to Know, “When we consider that boys and girls have the very same emotional systems, it’s mind-boggling to think they would need to be treated differently.
-Being able to feel their sadness is what moves young children to have their tears.
+Being able to feel their sadness is what moves young children to have tears.
 Tears are meant to signal to us they’re upset and in need of our comfort.
 By the time a child cries tears of sadness, loss, or disappointment, they have already experienced the emotional hurt of things not going their way.”

 Reichert echoes this in his book, saying, “Boys and girls begin life with equal capacities for expressing their hearts.
 Conditioning accounts for the difference.”

-Any time we shame, ignore or punish a young child for crying, we’re circumventing nature’s brilliant process of brain adaption.
-A young child who is repeatedly dismissed or treated harshly for expressing their vulnerability will begin, over time, to suppress their feelings to try and stop their tears from coming.
+Any time we shame, ignore, or punish a young child for crying, we are circumventing nature’s brilliant process of brain adaptation.
+A young child who is repeatedly dismissed or treated harshly for expressing their vulnerability will, over time, begin to suppress their feelings to try and stop their tears from coming.